tobiasrask/rest-services/README.md

 Note that your API might need additional protection because of [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting).
 We will cover this documentation in near future.

 ### Need more infromation?
-This module is inspired by Drupals Services module.
+This module is inspired by Drupal's Services module.
 Feel free to comment and leave issues.

 [npm]: https://www.npmjs.org/package/rest-services